giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ![Our Malibu Beaches information pages](malibu-infopage.png)

-> *Recommendation: Have the all pages be consistent with the information it displays.
+> *Recommendation: Have all pages be consistent with the information it displays.
 Do not have users redirected to another site to find the information, instead, have it all inegrated within the app.
-If certain information is unvailable, simply have it say that information is unavailable for that specifc beach, do not omit that section completely.*
+If certain information is unavailable, simply have it say that the information is unavailable for that specifc beach, do not omit that section completely.*

 #### Severity rating: 3

 #### 5. Error Prevention
 * When users use the interactive map, sometimes the app will become very buggy.
-It slows down and glitches more, sometimes a white bar will appear on the side of the screen and remain their.
+It slows down and glitches more, sometimes a white bar will appear on the side of the screen and remain there.
 Other times, the app completely shuts down.
 The only current solution users have is to close and reopen the app.

 ![Our Malibu Beaches interactive map bug](malibu-bug.png)